 Information obtained by MacRumors and confirmed by additional reports indicates the iPhone 7's body will be similar to the iPhone 6s, adopting the same general design language.

-Some unconfirmed rumors about the iPhone 7's design suggest it could have a strengthened, water resistant frame that ditches Apple's traditional aluminum casing for "new compound materials while also incorporating a touch sensitive Home button, but some of these rumors do not mesh with information pointing towards minor design changes.
-Improved water resistance is expected due to the removal of the headphone jack.
+Some unconfirmed rumors about the iPhone 7's design suggest it could have a strengthened, water resistant frame that ditches Apple's traditional aluminum casing for "new compound materials.
+More reliable rumors point towards a pressure sensitive home button and improved water resistance is expected.

 One rumor from the Asian supply chain said Apple will introduce a new deep blue color option, which will replace the traditional Space Gray shade that Apple has used for several years.

 Japanese site Mac Otakara, the source of the rumor, later said that a mistake was made and the alleged deep blue shade is actually a new shade of Space Gray.
 The new Space Gray color is said to be "close to black, but not quite black," and "much darker" than the Space Gray used for the iPhone 6s.
 A rendering of a dark Space Gray iPhone shows what a deeper color might look like.